bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 IntroRust was chosen as a more interesting font that would give character to the page.
 It was sourced from [here](https://www.fontspring.com/fonts/fontfabric/intro-rust-free?utm_source=fontsquirrel.com&utm_medium=download_link&utm_campaign=intro-rust#firstfreeproduct)

-We selected the font style Poppins 'https://fonts.googleapis.com/css2?family=Poppins:wght@300;400;500;600;700;800;900&display=swap'.
-It's is sans serif, so very clear and easy to read. it's popularity on the web gives it instant recognition as well'
+We selected the font style [Poppins](https://fonts.google.com/specimen/Poppins).
+It's a sans serif font, so very clear and easy to read.
+Its popularity on the web gives it instant recognition as well.

 We selected more plain and simple design with professional colours but a big, vibrant pop of pink as an accent.
 We derived our colours from [coolors](https://coolors.co/012765-d30cd5-003fa5-010100-f8fff4)